vvscode/docs/docs/tutorials/tutorials-php/authenticate-to-the-sinch-javascript-sdk-from-your-php-backend.md

 ---
-title: "Authenticate to the Sinch JavaScript SDK From Your PHP Backend"
+title: Authenticate to the Sinch JavaScript SDK From Your PHP Backend
+excerpt: >-
-excerpt: "In this tutorial you will learn how to authenticate to Sinch JS SDK from a PHP backend.
-Use it to securely start the Sinch Client."
+  In this tutorial you will learn how to authenticate to Sinch JS SDK from a PHP backend.
+Use it to securely start the Sinch Client.
 ---
 *Shoutout to* [Rob Holmes](https://twitter.com/robholmes) *from* [i6systems.com](http://i6systems.com) *for putting together this sample code for us\!*